peterokwara/reject-ict-2024/README.md

 ## Introduction

-Reject Robotics AI provides a user-friendly interface for interacting with robotics AI systems.
+Reject ICT Bill 2024 provides a user-friendly interface for interacting with ICT bill 2024 systems.
 The application leverages modern frontend technologies to ensure a responsive and intuitive user experience.

 ## Features